PoisonAlien/somaticfreq/README.md

 ## somaticfreq: knowledge-based genotyping of targetted somatic variants from the tumor BAM file

-`somaticfreq` allows rapid (kind of) genotyping of known somatic variants from BAM files.
+`somaticfreq` allows rapid (kind of) genotyping of known somatic variants from the tumor BAM files.
 This facilitates to get a quick overlook of known somatic hot-spots in a matter of minutes, without spending hours on variant calling and annotation.
 In simple words, it fetches nucleotide frequencies of known somatic hotspots and prioritizes them based on allele frequency.
-Output includes a browsable/sharable HTML report of candidate variants.
+Output includes a browsable/sharable HTML report of candidate variants (an [example](https://poisonalien.github.io/STAR_wrapper_script/)).
 See below for data sources.

 ### Installation: